Superrehtard/old_diaspora_wiki/Kevin's-suggestions.md

 Make mentions stand out in the publisher, like the tags on the profile edit page.
 This should also solve adding punctuation right after a mention.

 Have an aspect dropdown next to the share button.
 This will be a major UX improvement to new and existing users.
-This can also replace the labels in the bookmarklet, solving the problem of too many aspects / translations there too. <--- This is backed by a real UX expert whom Dennis Schubert talked too!
+This can also replace the labels in the bookmarklet, solving the problem of too many aspects / translations there too. *This is backed by a real UX expert whom Dennis Schubert talked too!*

 ###Messages
 Have a dropdown menu.
 People have come to expect this after the notification dropdown.
 Also allow middle mouse-button clicking on the icon to go directly to the full notifications/conversations page.